neelpawarcmu/EasyApplyJobsBot/README.md

 ![linkedineasyapplygif](https://user-images.githubusercontent.com/34207598/128695728-6efcb457-0f75-42e2-987a-f7a0c239a235.gif)
 A python bot to apply all Linkedin Easy Apply jobs based on your preferences.

-- Two options are avalible to use this bot, either with entering password or without fully secure no credentials are stored way.
+- Two options are avalible to use this bot, either with entering password or without, fully secure no credentials are stored.
 - Export all results and offers as txt file
-- Export unanswered questions to txt file, enter answers there next time bot will use these values
-- Answer unasnwered question with AI!
-Let AI answer easy apply jobs' questions.
-- Fully customizable job preferences (advanced filters, search filters)
+- Fully customizable job preferences
 - Can be used for many job search websites such as Linkedin, Glassdoor, AngelCo, Greenhouse, Monster, GLobalLogic and Djinni.

 To modify, use, get documentation or for you enquiries kindly contact me via: <br>